Pawpaw Productstm

 The Chrysalis.

-These are "stinging rose caterpillars", Parasa indetermina (Family Limacodidae).
-Probably not a serious pest of Pawpaw, but they sure are beautiful, shown here nibbling on a Pawpaw leaf.
+These are "Stinging Rose Caterpillars", Parasa indetermina (Family Limacodidae).
+We've only seen it once on Pawpaw leaves.
 They are also found on apple, cottonwood, dogwood, hickory, oak, redbud, sycamore and rose bushes, usually in August.

 Diseases

-Small brown spots sometimes appear on Pawpaw leaves in humid conditions, such as might occur with young trees in tubular tree shelters, or if they are surrounded by dense weeds.
-This is caused by a fungus, and is usually not serious.
+Small brown spots sometimes appear on Pawpaw leaves in humid conditions, such as might occur with young trees in poorly ventilated greenhouses, in tubular tree shelters, or if they are surrounded by dense weeds.
+This is caused by fungi, is usually not serious, and can be alleviated by improved air circulation.

 There is an disease of Pawpaw trees that has been reported in the Pacific Northwest, in which the trees have bark lesions, which show blue streaking in the cambium when cut open.
 The trees often die.
 The cause is not known.
 We have not seen this disease here.